A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Numerical Results

-Note that for fixed $r$ and $\varphi$, the receiver positions which are changed by the azimuthal angles $\theta$ (each set of 4 consecutive receivers 1-4, 5-8,...) are symmetric with respect to area of the emitter disc.
-Therefore, the wavefields approximated by each set are expected to be the same.
-Specifically, for a fixed $r$ and by setting $\varphi = 0$, the receiver positions changed by $\theta$ are the same.
-The resulting 12 redundant receiver indices will not be excluded to avoid confusion in the plots.
-In figure \ref{fig:3a}, the 64 receiver positions, including the redundant positions, are shown by the red colour and in the Cartesian coordinates.
+For fixed values of \( r \) and \( \varphi \), receiver positions differing only by \( \theta \) (i.e., groups of four consecutive receivers) are symmetric with respect to the emitter disk surface.
+Consequently, the wavefields at each position within a group are expected to be identical.
+In particular, for \( \varphi = 0 \) and fixed \( r \), all four values of \( \theta \) correspond to the same spatial point, resulting in 12 redundant receiver indices.
+These redundant indices are deliberately retained to maintain consistency in the indexing and to avoid confusion in the visualization.
+The full set of 64 receiver positions, including redundancies, is shown in red in Figure~\ref{fig:3a}, represented in Cartesian coordinates.